 Did you know that your everyday behavior and even your ways of communicating with your dog can actually stress them out?
 We all have certain ways we like to talk to our pets, and these patterns can become so ingrained that we may not realize when we are creating more stress in their lives.

-Dr Becker from Healthy Pets with Dr. Karen Becker has pointed out 10 seemingly innocent human behaviors that create stress for dogs.
+Dr Becker, a proactive and integrative wellness veterinarian who runs the site Healthy Pets, has pointed out 10 seemingly innocent human behaviors that create stress for dogs.

-Dogs can become stressed for a whole host of reasons – being on a leash and seeing other dogs off leashes, being left at home or away from their human companions, thirst or hunger, etc.
+Dogs can become stressed for a whole host of reasons - being on a leash and seeing other dogs off leashes at the dog park, being left at home or away from their human companions (separation anxiety), thirst or hunger, loud noises, etc.

-These are some of the more obvious triggers, which we humans usually can spot from a mile away.
+These are some of the more obvious triggers, which we as dog owners can usually spot from a mile away.
 Here are some of the more obscure causes for tension in dogs: